MetPX/sarracenia/doc/design/webification.rst

 Note that "Everyone" has this "problem".
 There are many different approaches people have taken to solving it.
 Some approaches are general, others highly specific.
+It also breaks down into client, and server problems.
+Both need to be solved, and in order to have some flexibility, there would be some standards around that.
+It hasn't gelled in a significant way yet.

-	- KAAZING - is commercial, proprietary.
-	  here's a demo:
+	- KAAZING - is commercial, and huge. here's a demo:

 http://blog.kaazing.com/2013/04/01/remote-controlling-a-car-over-the-web-ingredients-smartphone-websocket-and-raspberry-pi/